Understanding how music works accelerates progress helping students make sense of the music they see, hear, and play

 Students sometimes view music theory negatively as a detached subject because all too often that's the way it's taught: away from the piano without any relevance to the music the student is learning.
 Encouraging pupils to think about how music works and how it is notated helps to accelerate their progress enabling them to make sense of the music they see, hear and play.

-Students will start by learning how music is written on the stave, and the symbols which are used to represent pitch and rhythm.
+Students start by learning how music is written on the stave and the symbols which are used to represent pitch and rhythm.
 Accurate reading skills in performance is essential and encourages students to learn music unaided, which adds to their enjoyment and confidence.
 Learning how a scale is constructed and the various chords types which can be made from them help establish musical tonality: a sense of belonging in music.

 When students have acquired the ability to read and write musical ideas down on the stave, along with some scales and chords, work can begin on the writing of chords in four-parts, and how to write harmony that sounds stylish and musical.
 They will also learn about transposition and transposing instruments, smaller ensembles and orchestral scores.
-At advanced levels, students will use their practical experience to analyse unseen musical scores and to answer questions on the compositional features and harmonic language.
+And at advanced levels, students will use their practical experience to analyse unseen musical scores and to answer questions on the compositional features and harmonic language.

 Although students tend to be reluctant to learn about music theory initially, it helps them to understand the music at a higher level; which, in turn, leads to more insightful playing generally.
 Many performance exams also have a discussion section, where marks are awarded accordingly to the level of theoretical and musical understanding shown by the candidate.